Sorting a million 32-bit integers in 2MB of RAM using Python

 Each generator hold a temporary file, which is a sorted chunk of 4000*10 bytes.
 Each of them only take 4000 bytes one time in memory.

-Merge the sorted chunks using heapq.merge#
+Merge the sorted chunks using heapq.merge

-heapq module#
+heapq module

-heapq.merge merge multiple sorted inputs into a single sorted output.
+Implementations of heap queue algorithm. heapq.merge merge multiple sorted inputs into a single sorted output.
 Returns an iterator over the sorted values.

 import heapq